-On both sides of the border some of the fan bases are passionate, some play out to sell out crowds every night and some don’t bother to turn up at all.
+On both sides of the border, some of the fan bases are passionate, some play out to sell out crowds every night and some don’t bother to turn up at all.
 The Blues have had a rich history of ups and downs and they have a fan-base who has been through it all and more.
 The Blues organization is lucky because good fans are a rare commodity in sports today.
-Throughout the years we have seen a ton of the “bandwagon” fans joining to support the team on a playoff run but have go AWOL in the regular season and then of course there are the most annoying to true fans, the ones who join the fan group after a Stanley Cup victory.
+Throughout the years we have seen a ton of the “bandwagon” fans joining to support the team on a playoff run but have go AWOL in the regular season.
+Then of course there are the ones who are most annoying to the true fans, the ones who join the fan group after a Stanley Cup victory.

 The Blues fans haven’t been starved of playoff hockey, far from it as they made 25 consecutive appearances in the post season between 1979/80 and 2003/04.
 That playoff streak was the longest active streak among the four major professional sports and fell just short of the NHL’s all time record held by the Boston Bruins which was at 29 years (1968-1996).
 Although a great accomplishment Blues fans may wonder if they had missed the playoffs ten times during that stretch but instead they were able to win the Stanley Cup just once.
 What would they rather have?
 It has been 51 years of disappointment full of missed opportunities, the organization has had rosters full of talent who have thrived in regular season play only to come up short in the spring.
 They have had names such as Wayne Gretzky, Brett Hull, Al Macinnis, Chris Pronger and Bernie Federko to all wear “The Note ” on their sweater at one time or another but that hasn’t made the difference.